AI innovation everywhere

 Spanning the full spectrum of AI computing

 AI applications are becoming critical across many markets.
-As the demand for AI chipsets grows, key development challenges arise for both the data center and edge devices.
+As the demand for AI chipsets grows, key development challenges arise for AI data centers, edge AI devices, and physical AI systems.
 These include:

 - Addressing data security and privacy concerns.